DataFire/Integrations/integrations/generated/google_youtube/README.md

   * moderationStatus `string` (values: heldForReview, likelySpam, published): Set this parameter to limit the returned comment threads to a particular moderation state.
   * order `string` (values: relevance, time): The order parameter specifies the order in which the API response should list comment threads.
 Valid values are:
   * pageToken `string`: The pageToken parameter identifies a specific page in the result set that should be returned.
 In an API response, the nextPageToken property identifies the next page of the result that can be retrieved.
+  * part **required** `string`: The part parameter specifies a comma-separated list of one or more commentThread resource properties that the API response will include.
   * searchTerms `string`: The searchTerms parameter instructs the API to limit the API response to only contain comments that contain the specified search terms.
   * textFormat `string` (values: html, plainText): Set this parameter's value to html or plainText to instruct the API to return the comments left by users in html formatted or in plain text.
   * videoId `string`: The videoId parameter instructs the API to return comment threads associated with the specified video ID.